anikau31/systemc-clang/tests/verilog-conversion/README.md

 ## Adding your own test

-Next, we introduce how a user adds a test to the framework.
+We describe how a user can add a test to the framework.
-We will make another module to test: a `sub` module that takes two input and outputs their difference by doing subtraction.
+We will make another module to test: a `sub` module that takes two inputs and outputs their difference by doing subtraction.
-We assume that all commands done in this section is `$SYSTEMC_CLANG_BUILD_DIR`.
+We assume that all commands done in this section are done in the path `$SYSTEMC_CLANG_BUILD_DIR`.

 To add a test, create another folder in `$SYSTEMC_CLANG/tests/data/verilog-conversion-custom/`:
 ```